A Appropriate Probability Model for the Bell Experiment: Introduction

 \section{Introduction}

 J.S.
-Bell describes an experiment \cite{Bell:1964} in which an electron and a positron, formed somehow in a singlet spin state, move freely in opposite directions.
-This experiment was inspired by the EPR paradox \cite{Einstein:1935}.
-He derives an inequality, labeled (15) in \cite{Bell:1964}, that constrains the outcomes of the measurements of selected components of the spins of these two fermions.
-Today this inequality is known as the {\em Bell inequality}.
+Bell describes an experiment~\cite{Bell:1964} in which ``a pair of spin one-half particles, formed somehow in a singlet spin state and moving freely in opposite directions''.
+This experiment was inspired by the EPR paradox~\cite{Einstein:1935}.
+He derives an inequality, labeled (15) in~\cite{Bell:1964}, that constrains the expected outcomes of the measurements of selected components of the spins of these two particles.
+Today this inequality is known as the {\em {Bell inequality}}.

+The Bell inequality connects two different formalisms: quantum mechanics and probability models.
+In quantum mechanics the state of a system is modeled as a vector in a Hilbert space.
+The evolution of this state is governed by a unitary operator and is deterministic.
+An observation (measurement) of this state is by the application of a Hermitean operator which yields a probability value for each eigenvector of that operator.
+This measurement procedure is inherently probabilistic (non-deterministic) and thus requires a (formal) probability~model.

-In the body of this paper we focus on the more general CHSH version \cite{Clauser:1969} of the Bell inequality.
-(The original Bell inequality is revisited in Appendix \ref{sec:bell}.)
-The spins of the two prepared fermions are measured by detectors A and B. Each detector has two different settings, and the selection among the available detector settings is possibly random, and possibly after the particle pair has been prepared.
-Each individual measurement outcome has either value +1 (spin up) or -1 (spin down).
-The corresponding stochastic variables for the detector settings of detector A are denoted by $X_0$, $X_1$, and for detector B by $Y_0$, and $Y_1$.
-The CHSH version \cite{Clauser:1969} of the Bell inequality is:
+In the body of this paper we focus on the more general CHSH version~\cite{Clauser:1969} of the Bell experiment with four detector settings, two detector on each site.
+The spins of the two prepared particles (photons) are measured by detectors (polarimeters) {$A$} and {$B$.} {(The main findings of our work can straightforwardly be adapted to the original Bell experiment with three detector settings and to fermions.)} Each detector has two different settings, and the selection among the available detector settings is possibly random, and possibly {\em {after}} the photon pair has been prepared.
+Each individual measurement outcome has either value +1 (spin up) or {$-$}1 (spin down).
+The corresponding stochastic variables for the detector settings of detector $A$ are denoted by $X_0$, $X_1$, and~for detector $B$ by $Y_0$, and~$Y_1$.
+The CHSH version~\cite{Clauser:1969} of the Bell inequality is:

-where $\EE[Z]$ denotes the expected value (expectation) of random variable $Z$.
+where $\EE[Z]$ denotes the expectation of random variable $Z$, see Section~\ref{basics}.

-Next, Bell also calculates the outcomes of these experiments, by applying the relevant observables (self-adjoint operators) to the quantum state of the particle pair.
-He thus arrives at the {\em Bell contradiction}: these calculated outcomes contradict the inequality.
-The Bell inequality also inspired numerous experiments, including \cite{Aspect:1982} and \cite{Hensen:2015}.
-These experiments typically demonstrate ``loophole-free Bell-inequality violation''.
+Next, Bell also calculates the outcomes of these experiments, by applying the relevant observables (self-adjoint operators) to the quantum state of the photon pair.
+He thus arrives at the Bell contradiction: these calculated outcomes contradict the inequality.
+The Bell inequality also inspired numerous experiments, including~\cite{Aspect:1982,Hensen:2015}.
+These experiments typically demonstrate ``loophole-free Bell-inequality~violation''.